Summary of the service

 Assessment meetings are usually online, but we can meet face-to-face if you prefer.

 Initial treatment consists of three to six ketamine infusions over three to six weeks.
-We recommend that you join two preparatory group sessions before treatment and an integration group after each treatment.
-These are optional.
+We recommend that you join preparatory group sessions before treatment and that you have regular talking therapy; this can be with our regular weekly therapy group.

 About 10% have an unpleasant experience with their first infusion.
 For the remainder it is pleasant or neutral.